kadirsahan/external-secret-operator-hashicorp-vault/README.md

-Please check the etxt files
+Please check the txt files